Tim-Kumpat/Tim-Kumpat/README.md

 I'm a 17 year old founder, self taught software engineer, web designer, graphic designer and high school student.
 I will graduate in June 2024 and start studying computer science afterwards.

-When I was 13 years old I taught myself how to build websites with CMS Systems like WordPress.
+When I was 13 years old I taught myself how to build websites.
 When I was 15 years old, I founded my own firm.

 If you have any questions or just wanna connect, feel free to contact me on LinkedIn!